Ansh1372/NetFlixClone-Basic-/README.md

-# Basic NetFlix Clone
+# Basic Netflix Clone
-Basic Netflic Clone using Reacts..
+Basic Netflix Clone using Reacts..

 ## Using Technologies